On this page, we shall explain how to run batch tests on the local PC in MagicPod from the command line.

 "visualDiffPattern": <Image difference pattern name.
 It is possible to specify skip.
 When omitted, this is handled as unspecified>

-Refer here when using variables for values in the configuration file.
+Refer to here when using variables for values in the configuration file.

 {